Small single-handed boats are used with a maximum of 6 students to 1 instructor.

 Bring appropriate clothing as most theory, snacks and lunch will be outside.

-The changing room is currently closed (a COVID 19 requirement) and going home wet and wrapped up in a towel may be easier than changing outside.
+The changing room is small and is currently closed for group use and going home wet and wrapped up in a towel may be easier than changing outside.

-Students must comply with the COVID 19 requirements we have in place at the time and will wear a face covering on shore, maintain space and sanitise hands regularly.
+Students must comply with the COVID 19 requirements we have in place at the time and will wear a face covering if we use a classroom, maintain space and sanitise hands regularly.